 When I finally reached a ridge where I could see the summit, Robert went ahead and I waited for Remi who was a few minutes behind me, then we walked the last few hundred feet to the summit together.
-We made it.
-Summit glory was ours!
-It was a beautiful summit, as always, but the wind was howling and it was freezing cold so we didn’t stay up that long.
+We did Cactus to Clouds!
+It was a beautiful summit, as always, but the wind was howling and it was freezing cold so we didn’t stay that long.
 We snapped a few pictures and started down the mountain.

 We glissaded about 500 feet of the way down, but it was not at all graceful.
-I didn’t have an ice ax so I had to improvise.
+I didn’t have an ice axe so I had to improvise.

 We all emerged uninjured from the glissading and we cut about a mile off our descent.
 We were all very grateful for the shortcut and the fear of getting injured gave us all a needed boost of energy.
 We came to a junction and Christine took a different route back to Idyllwild.
 I ended up giving her my headlamp because she didn’t have one.
 I was a little bit worried that she’d be out there at night by herself without a headlamp.

 We finally got back to the tram, got our tickets to go down on the gondola, and we decided to grab a Gatorade and a slice of pizza while we waited for our ride.
 There was a guy in line in front of us with a huge tattoo on his neck.
 We were clearly from different tribes socially and economically, and in other circumstances, we might both posture ourselves toward one another.
 But today, something different happened.